MarkRyuo/SalesInventoryManagementSystem-SIMS-/README.md

         - $ npm install react-bootstrap bootstrap
     3. Go to client folder and install this command:
         - $ npm install react-icons --save
+    4. Go to client folder and install this command:
+        - $ npm i react-router-dom